blazecolby/Thinkful/readme.md

 - Collection of datascience projects and work as part of Thinkful's data science apprenticeship.
-- Thinkful involves coding projects, critical thinking write-ups, presentations.
+- Thinkful involves coding projects, critical thinking write-ups, presentations, and understand technical publications.
-- They also ensure a focus on networking, an understanding to the industry, and job placement.
+- They also ensure a focus on networking and an understanding to the industry.

 **Unit 1.
 Data & Analysis**
 - SQL/Postgres